sharonkim09/gt-hw-weather-dashboard/README.md

 ## Credits
 This design was designed by the curriculum team.
 The instructions were provided to me by GT Full Stack Coding Program.

-Credit to W3 schools for helping me understand concepts used in this application.
+Credit to classwork activities for helping me understand the concepts.

 ## License
 MIT License